Where we stand

 MAP4343, our lead drug candidate, is proved safe in human beings (successful human Phase 1).
 Preclinical Animal studies ascertain robust neuro-protective, neuro-regenerative and anti-depressive properties.
 Tubulin modifications is a biomarker of its action.

-- MAP4343 enters human Phase 2 (proof of efficacy) in Resistant Depression with a unique therapeutic profile: novel mechanism of action, safety, rapidit, reversion of resistant cases in appropriate animal models.
+- MAP4343 is currently being tested in human Phase 2 proof of efficacy trial, targeting Resistant Depression with a unique therapeutic profile: novel mechanism of action, high level of safety.

 CHU Bicêtre, Batiment Pincus,